-I focus on LinkedIn, Facebook, Instagram, I’ve got my email list with all of the people that have subscribed my podcast and I’m constantly trying to put blasts on Google and all of the other social media to track listeners, attract people that are interested in the space and an interested in figuring out new places where they can pick up content that’s meaningful and helps them learn.
+I focus on LinkedIn, Facebook, and Instagram.
+I’ve got my email list with all of the people that have subscribed to my podcast, and I’m constantly trying to put blasts on Google.
+I’m on all of the other social media platforms to track listeners and attract people interested in the space.

 What has been most effective?
 Least effective?

-The least effective has been doing more of the traditional types of things, like showing up at places and talking about it at Chamber of Commerce events or even just within your own network, kind of showing up at different network events and talking about it.
+The least effective has been doing more of the traditional types of things, like showing up at places and talking about it at Chamber of Commerce events or even within your own network, showing up at different network events, and talking about it.

 I find that people get uncomfortable about it.
-Not everybody’s into podcasts and when you start talking about asking folks to come onto a show, people get squirrelish right away.
-They gets scared and they don’t want to do it.
+Not everybody’s into podcasts, and when you start talking about asking folks to come onto a show, people get squirrelish right away.
+They get scared, and they don’t want to do it.
 So it’s been interesting.

 It’s been more effective to kind of blast people through social channels and warm them up before flipping them over to the phone or flipping them over to an in-person meeting.

 So I started using Headliner, very simply, for one reason.

 To start making cooler Instagram ads for The CXChronicles Podcast.

 I wanted something different than just a stagnant, stationary image, and I wanted to play around with cool things that I could do with Headliner videos, and it’s worked pretty well for me.

 I use a Blue Yeti microphone, which you’re listening to right now, that’s going directly into Garageband.
 I try to keep things simple so that I don’t focus on engineering, but rather I focus on banging out content that’s my number one thing that I’m trying to remain focused on.